scott0002/Celestial-Movement-Simulator/README.md

 its also can zoom out the whole window, on the other word, whole thing's distance lengthens. right side one can make only balls bigger or smaller.

-3.
-Lower left corner has three radio button, click on any one can change to their unique mode.
+3.Lower left corner has three radio button, click on any one can change to their unique mode.
 According to which button(or mode), you choose, will showing the corresponding toolbox.

 4.